How Does Alcohol Affect Skin?

 What if we reach for the nearest wine bottle or stopped off at the pub on our way home from work?
 We wouldn’t be alone.
 Millions of us Brits unwind with an alcoholic drink at the end of the day or week.
 And there’s nothing inherently wrong in that whatsoever.

 But how does drinking alcohol impact our skin?
-We know that after a particularly long or heavy session with the Sauvignon Blanc that our skin might look a bit sallow (we can thank the dehydrating nature of alcohol for that).
+We know that after a particularly long or heavy session with the Sauvignon Blanc that our skin might look a bit sallow (we can thank the dehydrating nature of alcohol for that, more on that shortly).

-We also know that drinking more than the recommended amount of alcohol isn’t good for our liver.
+We also know that drinking more than the recommended drinking guidelines isn’t good for our liver.
 The NHS also advises that if we drink more than the 14 recommended units of alcohol per week on a regular basis, we’re also more at risk of developing heart disease, strokes, certain cancers and pancreatitis.

 So what about our skin?
 Are there long term risks to our skin when we consume alcohol?
 What about if we don’t overindulge and stick to the recommended guidelines?
 Can drinking alcohol lead to skin conditions we may not have considered?
 Does any level of alcohol have an impact?
 Is it just excessive drinking that causes skin irritation?
 Or can any level of alcohol intake make your skin look dull and blotchy?

 Here’s what we found out…

 Sadly, there’s no two ways about it, alcohol is dehydrating.
-And it dehydrates us however much we drink, even if we don’t drink to the point of getting a hangover the next day.
+Alcohol dehydrates us however much we drink, even if we don’t drink to the point of getting a hangover the next day.

 Drinking alcohol can affect how often we need to pee.
 But how does it do that?
-It's all because alcohol is a diuretic, and as anyone who’s drunk alcohol will know, a diuretic is something that makes you pee.
+It's all because alcohol is a diuretic, and as anyone who’s drunk alcohol will know, a diuretic is something that makes you pee...

 More technically, a diuretic forces fluids from the blood into the kidneys and then the bladder more quickly than other drinks.
 That’s why, when we start drinking alcohol, we tend to need to pee soon after, and we continue to need to throughout our meal or drinking session.
 The more we pass urine, the more dehydrated we become.

 There are circumstances when this dehydration can have more of an effect, too.
 For example, if we consume alcohol on an empty stomach, the alcohol is absorbed into the bloodstream more quickly.
-This then means that the diuretic effect begins much quicker, too.
+This then means that the diuretic effect begins much more quickly.

-The effects of dehydration cause the familiar hangover headache the next day, due to the tiny blood vessels in our heads becoming constricted (or narrowed) due to a lack of water.
+The effects of dehydration cause the familiar hangover headache the day after a night of drinking, due to the tiny blood vessels in our heads becoming constricted (or narrowed) due to a lack of water.
 That’s why we crave fluid the morning after, and why it eventually helps to cure our headaches.